estebanangelm/investment_analysis/README.md

 # Investment Analysis
 The purpose of this data analysis project is identifying some patterns of successful and unsuccessful companies in the Standard & Poors index.
 The S&P 500 is an index of 505 companies in the United States stock market which have a market capitalization of at least $6.1 billion.
-In other words, it's a group of the most relevant public companies in the United States.
+In other words, it's a group of the most relevant public companies.

 [More information about the S&P 500](https://www.investopedia.com/terms/s/sp500.asp)

-This patterns can help us to select them or discard them from our portfolio.
-There are two approaches to making investment decisions:
+This patterns can help us select or discard companies from our portfolio.
+There are two approaches for making investment decisions:

-- **Fundamental analysis:** takes the real business indicators from a company to help decide about investments.
-This is the approach investors like Warren Buffet use, contrasting the real situation of the business with its temporal price in the market.
-If a company has solid indicators and they aren't reflected in the stock price, there's a temporal opportunity for creating wealth from that difference.
+- **Fundamental analysis:** takes the real business indicators from a company to help us decide about investments.
+This is the approach investors like Warren Buffet use, contrasting the real situation of the business with its stock price in the market.
+If a company has solid indicators and they aren't reflected in the stock price, there's an opportunity for creating wealth from that difference.

 - **Technical analysis:** tries to find patterns in the time series of prices.
 It's focused in the short term.
 For this project, all my analysis will be fundamental, based on the financial information of the companies and not the technical analysis.